maxbeber/deep-water/README.md

 # Deep Water

-This projects track changes in water level using satellite imagery using deep learning.
+This projects track changes in water level using satellite imagery and deep neural networks.

 ## Virtual Environement